robotpt/abm-setup/docs/setup.rst

     2. Login to the head computer (see below) and do :code:`sudo shutdown`.

-Note that if you do :code:`sudo shutdown` on the body computer, you only turn off the body computer---the head computer is still on.
+If you do :code:`sudo shutdown` on the body computer, you only turn off the body computer---the head computer is still on.

 .. note::